Eurovision 2026: complete betting guide, best bookmakers and latest odds

 When is Eurovision 2026?

-The 2026 Eurovision Grand Final is set to take place on Saturday, May 16, in front of a huge global television audience.
+The 2026 Eurovision Grand Final is set to take place tonight in front of a huge global television audience.

 Vienna is the host city following Austria’s victory in 2025.